Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

 \section{Introduction}

-Quadratic assignment problem (QAP) is a fundamental problem in location theory, which allocates $n$ facilities to $n$ locations and minimizes a quadratic objective function on the distance between the locations and the flow between the facilities.
+Quadratic assignment problem (QAP) is a fundamental one in location theory, which allocates $n$ facilities to $n$ locations and minimizes a quadratic function on the distance between the locations and the flow between the facilities.
 Let $\mathbb{R}^{n\times q}$ represent the space consisting of all $n\times q$ real matrices, equipped with the trace inner product $\langle\cdot,\cdot\rangle$ and its induced Frobenius norm $\|\cdot\|_F$.
-For the given data matrices $A,B\in\mathbb{R}^{n\times n}$ and $C\in\mathbb{R}^{n\times n}$, the QAP is formulated as
+The QAP is formulated as